arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ebs-volume-attachment/README.md

 📸 screenshots/ebs-volume-id.png

-## Step 5: Attach Volume to EC2 Instance
+## Step 5: Verify Volume Attachment

 - Attach the volume to the instance using the required device name.